Why the 12 Steps Work and Why They are a Valuable Adjunct to Therapeutically Working With Recovering People – A

-When I was 8 years sober, in Los Angeles and working with street kids, one of them was a pure alcoholic and in desperation, because my best stuff wasn’t working, I suggested AA.
-He said OK.
-I realized I didn’t even know where the men’s room was in AA, so I went to a meeting to scope it out.
+Because I had never been to an AA meeting I decided to familiarize myself so I could be a good guide for him.
+I went to a meeting to scope it out.
 To my relief, most people were calling themselves addicts and alcoholics, so I decided AA had come of age and I paid attention.
 When I looked up on the wall, there were the 12 Steps.
 I realized that I had been doing them already but I didn’t know they had an order.
-It seems that the model for program I started in Ithaca was originally developed by guys who left AA when they felt not welcomed as addicts and started Synonon in Venice, CA. Obviously they took the 12 Steps with them and incorporated them into what they developed, though uncredited.
+It seems that the model for the program I started in Ithaca was originally developed by guys who left AA when they felt not welcomed as addicts and started Synonon in Venice, CA. Obviously, they took the 12 Steps with them and incorporated them into the program they developed.

 The kid, for whom I scoped out AA, took another 6 months to get there, but I stayed because I thought it was a good support group for me.
 To make sure I got it down well, even with 8 years sober, I went to 365 meetings in as many days, got a sponsor, and worked through the Steps.
 40+ years later, I guess that was a good investment.

 As a therapist, abet an unconventional one, I can explain why the Steps are useful for good mental health:

 Step 1: Without coming to the realization that “my best thinking does little more than produce lousy results” one isn’t ready to even try new ideas.
 Only after accepting the reality of an inability to conjure up a workable solution to a problem, will one become teachable.